goofballLogic/ld-query/README.md

 # ld-query

-A tiny lib to assist in querying JSON-LD documents.
+A tiny lib to assist in the querying of (expanded) JSON-LD documents.

 The JSON-LD format is defined in the [W3C JSON-LD specification].